SacrificialDove/SacrificialDove/README.md

 <br clear="left"/>
 ㅤ

-#### My name is Eleanore, though I'm also referred to as Lyn, or Ài.
+#### My name is Eleanore, though I'm also referred to as Lyn, or 許愛.

 <details>
 <summary> Basic Information</summary>